brilliantFire/brilliantFire.github.io/_posts/2018-06-06-EDA-gene-expression-data-part-2-hypothesis-testing.md

 ![image03]({{ site.baseurl }}/images/2018-06-06-image-003.png)

-It is interpreted as the relative variability of the *real expression levels* (as opposed to the ones we have in the dataset)\\(^2\\).
+It is interpreted as the relative variability of the *real expression levels* (as opposed to the estimates we make from the data)\\(^2\\).
 A BCV of 0.3026 is saying that, if we could accurately measure the expression levels in our samples, we would see that they vary when compared to each other by about $$\pm30\%$$ on average.

 ### Fisher's Exact Test & correcting for multiple comparisons
 #### The problem with multiple comparisons
 To test for differences in the counts for a given gene between groups, we'll use Fisher's Exact Test. `exactTest()` is the `edgeR` version that we'll use here.
 For this test, the null hypothesis is that there is no difference in the counts in Dementia and No Dementia samples.

 Fisher's Exact Test is so-called because the p-value can be calculated exactly, as opposed to being estimated.
-Unfortunately, there's a problem with p-values when running multiple hypothesis tests.
-This problem arises directly from the definition of a p-value; namely, that it is *the probability of rejecting the null hypothesis by mistake when it's actually true*.
+Unfortunately, there's a problem when running multiple hypothesis tests that arises directly from the definition of a p-value; namely, that it is *the probability of rejecting the null hypothesis by mistake when it's actually true*.
 A p-value of 0.05 means that there is a 5% chance that we could be rejecting the null hypothesis by mistake and thus creating a *false positive* result.
 If we ran 100 such tests, each with a significance level ($$\alpha$$) of 0.05, we'd expect to have ~5 false positives simply by chance.

 As the number of tests increases, so does the number of potential false positives.
 In our case, we have 20,599 genes.
 If we test each at the $$\alpha=0.05$$ level, we could have as many as $$20599 \times 0.05 = 1030$$ genes that we'd say are differentially expressed between Dementia and No Dementia samples but really aren't.

 #### Correcting for multiple comparisons: family-wise error rate (FWER) vs. false discovery rate (FDR)
 The effect of multiple comparisons is to make the p-values we get from the exact tests unreliable for deciding whether to reject the null hypothesis.
-One common method of overcoming this, is to divide the $$\alpha$$ value by the number of tests performed.
+One common method of overcoming this, is to divide the $$\alpha$$ value by the number of tests performed and use that value as the new cutoff for rejection.
 In the context of a multiple comparisons problem, $$\alpha$$ is the [family-wise error rate (FWER)](https://en.wikipedia.org/wiki/Family-wise_error_rate) and dividing it by the number of tests is known as the [Bonferroni correction](https://en.wikipedia.org/wiki/Bonferroni_correction).

-The FWER is *the probability of **at least one** incorrect rejection of the null hypothesis*.
+The FWER is *the probability of **at least one** incorrect rejection of the null hypothesis* in our family of tests.
 Because of this, controlling the FWER using the Bonferroni correction is a stringent procedure, resulting in very few false positives.
 This comes at the cost of more false negatives, though, and that can be a problem when there are 20,000+ tests.
 For $$\alpha = 0.05$$, the Bonferroni correction would have us reject the null hypothesis when $$p < 0.05 \div 20599 = 0.00000244$$.
-Not very many genes are going to have differences in the number of counts big enough to result in a p-value that small.
+Not many genes are going to have differences in the number of counts big enough to result in a p-value that small.
 We're likely to fail to reject null hypotheses when we should.

-A more permissive means of correcting for multiple comparisons is to control the [false discovery rate (FDR)](https://en.wikipedia.org/wiki/False_discovery_rate).
+A more powerful means of correcting for multiple comparisons is to control the [false discovery rate (FDR)](https://en.wikipedia.org/wiki/False_discovery_rate).
 The FDR is *the **proportion** of rejected null hypotheses that are mistakes*.
-By controlling for the *proportion* of mistakes rather than the *probability of at least one* of them, controlling the FDR is a less stringent procedure, resulting in more false positives than the Bonferroni correction but substantially fewer false negatives.
+By controlling for the *proportion* of mistakes rather than the *probability of at least one* of them, controlling the FDR is a less stringent procedure, resulting in more false positives than the Bonferroni correction but substantially fewer false negatives (and therefore greater statistical power).

 There are different methods to control the FDR.
 The one we'll use here is called the *Benjamini-Hochberg (BH) procedure*$$^3$$.
 After running the exact tests, the function below uses `topTags()` to perform the BH adjustment and saves the top 1000 genes sorted by the uncorrected p-value.
 We'll return the uncorrected results of `exactTest()`.